joe7575/nanobasic-mod/manual.md

 ### Variables

-Variables are names used to represent values used program.
-The value of a variable may be assigned by the programmer, or it may be assigned as the calculations in the program.
-Before a variable a value, its value is assumed to be zero.
+Variables are names used to represent values used in the program.
+The value of a variable may be assigned by the programmer, or it may be assigned by the calculations in the program.
+Before a variable is assigned a value, its value is assumed to be zero.

 Variable names must begin with a letter and may contain letters and digits.
 Variable names can have any length, but only the first 9 characters are significant.